Mintaka

-"Mintaka" may also be used as the base name, e.g. "Mintaka C" for δ Ori C.
+All five stars are hot and luminous, more massive than the Sun.

 Nomenclature

 Delta Orionis is the star's Bayer designation, 34 Orionis its Flamsteed designation.
 The name Mintaka itself is derived from an Arabic term for 'belt': منطقة or manṭaqa.
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN, which included Mintaka for this star.
 It is now so entered in the IAU Catalog of Star Names.

 Observational history

 Mintaka is the westernmost of the three stars of Orion's belt.
 It is easily visible to the naked eye, one of the brightest stars in the sky, and has been known since antiquity.

 Radial velocity measurements taken by Henri-Alexandre Deslandres in 1900 at Paris Observatory showed that Mintaka had a variable radial velocity and therefore was a spectroscopic binary.
 His preliminary orbital period estimate of 1.92 days was shown to be incorrect in 1904 when Johannes Franz Hartmann using photographic plates taken at Potsdam Observatory showed that the orbital period was 5.7 days.
 Hartmann also noticed that the calcium K line at 393.4 nanometres in the stellar spectrum did not share in the periodic displacements of the lines due to orbital motion of the star and theorized that there was a cloud in the line of sight to Mintaka that contained calcium.
 This was the first detection of the interstellar medium.